cqcn1991/Wind-Speed-Analysis/readme.md

 ## Gallery

 Here is how the method applies to different places across the world.
+Weibull is the traditional model, listed for comparison.

 ![](./docs/gallery/minneapolis_pdf.png)